 Crater Lake is 1,943 feet deep but when you compare that to the deepest lake in the world, it seems less impressive.
 Lake Baikal in Siberia, Russia is 5,315 feet deep!

-Lake Baikal is considered the oldest lake on the planet and is also the most voluminous freshwater lake in the world.
-Much of the wildlife that inhabits the lake and ecosystem are only found in Lake Baikal.
+Lake Baikal is the oldest lake on the planet and is also the most voluminous freshwater lake in the world.
+Much of the wildlife inhabiting the lake and ecosystem are only in Lake Baikal.
 The Baikal Seal, for example, is also called the nerpa.
 These are some of the only freshwater seals.
 One of the remarkable feats of the nerpa is their deep diving capabilities.
 They certainly can’t reach the bottom of Lake Baikal but reaching the bottom of Lake Sakakawea would be easy.
 The Baikal seal can dive almost 984 feet!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.